-In the current period, the Group and the Company applied a number of new standards and amendments that became effective mandatorily for the accounting periods beginning on or after 1 January 2013.
+In the current year, the Group and the Company applied a number of new standards and amendments that became effective mandatorily for the accounting periods beginning on or after 1 April 2014.

-Except as otherwise indicated below, the adoption of the new and revised standards, amendments and interpretations have not had any significant impact on the financial statements of the Group and of the Company.
+The adoption of these new and revised standards, amendments and interpretations have not had any significant impact on the financial statements of the Group and of the Company.